 "I don't call it voluntary when the alternative is you getting arrested."

 I was woken in the night by noises like someone yelling.
-I could not discern words at this distance, if there were any, but the voice sounded deep, angry, and male.
+I couldn't discern words at this distance, if there were any, but the voice sounded angry and male.

 I sat tiredly, rubbing my eyes, and looked around at the cots beside mine.
 Not surprisingly, Mitilda's was empty.